backstage/backstage/docs/integrations/github/discovery.md

 id: discovery
 title: GitHub Discovery
 sidebar_label: Discovery
-# prettier-ignore
+# prettier-ignore: ""
+description:
-description: Automatically discovering catalog entities from repositories in a GitHub organization
+  Automatically discovering catalog entities from repositories in a GitHub organization
 ---

 The GitHub integration has a special discovery processor for discovering catalog